adityashanky/EMS-Employee-Management-System-/README.md

-Employee Management System (EMS)
+💼 Employee Management System (EMS)
-A modern, React-based web app for managing employees and tasks, built with Vite and Tailwind CSS for speed and clean UI.
+A modern, React-based web application for seamless employee and task management, built with ⚡ Vite and 🎨 Tailwind CSS for speed, responsiveness, and a clean, intuitive UI.

-Key Features
+✨ Key Features

-Role-Based Access:
+🔐 Role-Based Access

-Admin: Create/assign tasks, monitor all employees, manage system.
+👨‍💼 Admin: Create & assign tasks, monitor all employees, and manage operations from a single dashboard.

-Employee: View/manage personal tasks and progress.
+👩‍💻 Employee: View assigned tasks, track progress, and manage workload with ease.

+📋 Task Management

-Task Management: Track tasks through New, Active, Completed, and Failed states with real-time updates.
+Track tasks through 🆕 New, ⚡ Active, ✅ Completed, and ❌ Failed states.

-Employee Management: Profiles, workload balancing, and performance analytics.
+Real-time updates ensure changes are instantly visible to all.

+👥 Employee Management

+Detailed profiles with personal info, task history, and performance metrics 📊.

+Balanced task distribution with visual workload indicators.

+💾 Data Persistence

-Data Persistence: LocalStorage for instant, session-persistent updates, with sample data included.
+All data saved in LocalStorage 🗄️ for instant, session-persistent updates.

+Includes sample data for quick testing.

+🛠️ Tech Stack

-Tech Stack: React 18, Vite, Tailwind CSS, PostCSS, Context API, modular reusable components.
+React 18, Vite, Tailwind CSS, PostCSS, and Context API for centralized state management.

-Responsive Design: Mobile-first, dark theme, interactive UI elements.
+Modular, reusable components for tasks, forms, and navigation.

+📱 Responsive Design

+Mobile-first layout 📲, dark theme 🌙, and interactive UI elements ✨ for a modern user experience.